ozten/sudosocial/README.markdown

-# sudo social #
+# sudoSocial #
-sudo social is a labs experiment around creating a stream publishing platform.
+sudoSocial is a labs experiment around creating a stream publishing platform.
 Lifestreams, Friendstreams, homepages, and topichubs all rely on streams for data.